-July 10th: (Courtnea Rainey and Rachna Reddy) Early high school students from the Health and Science Careers Summer Program visited the DCCC for an interactive lesson on dog cognition starring Phoebe.
+July 10 – Early high school students from the Health and Science Careers Summer Program visited the DCCC for an interactive lesson on dog cognition starring Phoebe.
+(Courtnea Rainey and Rachna Reddy)

-June 29th: Students from the North Carolina School of Science and Math and Duke's TIP Summer program visited the Duke Canine Cognition Center to learn more about dog cognition.
+June 29 – North Carolina School of Science and Math and Duke's TIP Summer Program.
+Students visited the Duke Canine Cognition Center to learn more about dog cognition.
 Phoebe, a Hare Lab dog, demonstrated many of the experiments we perform to understand dog cognition and behavior.

 Conservation and Welfare Outreach

-August 21st: North Carolina Museum of Natural Sciences, Raleigh, North Carolina.
+August 21 – North Carolina Museum of Natural Sciences, Raleigh, NC.
 Claudine Andre spoke to two audiences, one of mostly children, and the other general, about bonobo conservation and her work in DRC.
 Before Claudine Andre's talk, we prepared interactive cognition games for attendees that we perform with non-human apes, including those that have illustrated differences between chimpanzees and bonobos.

-August 18th: French Embassy, Washingon, D.C.
-Helped Friends of Bonobos to arrange a public reception and film screening of Bonobo or Beny, Back to the Wild, a French feature film that depicts the work of Claudine Andre and the life of Beny, a bonobo orphaned by the bushmeat trade in DRC.
+August 18 – French Embassy, Washington, DC.
+Helped Friends of Bonobos to arrange a public reception and film screening of Bonobo or Beny, Back to the Wild, a French feature film that depicts the work of Claudine Andre and the life of Beny, a bonobo orphaned by the bushmeat trade in Democratic Republic of the Congo.

-February 21st: Skype with Minnetonka High School Biology Club, raising funds for Friends of Bonobos.
+February 21 – Minnetonka High School, MN.
+Skype with Minnetonka High School Biology Club, raising funds for Friends of Bonobos.

-April 14-16th, proposed and organized the first Primate Palooza that included public lectures on primates at Duke, the Durham Museum of Life and Sciences, and the North Carolina Museum of Natural History.
+April 14-16 – Primate Palooza, NC.
+Proposed and organized the first Primate Palooza that included public lectures on primates at Duke, the Durham Museum of Life and Sciences, and the North Carolina Museum of Natural History.

-April 13th, gave public lecture at Periodic Table: Durham Science Café organized by Durham Museum of Life and Science on “Why dogs love us”.
+April 13 – Periodic Tables: Durham's Science Café, NC.
+Presented public lecture on “Why dogs love us” at Periodic Tables: Durham's Science Café organized by Durham Museum of Life and Science

 Conservation & Welfare Outreach